Chethandc2014/IndianRailwaysApp-with-SpringBoot/README.md

 Reference:
 ##https://www.jagoinvestor.com/2013/09/tricks-to-increase-ctc-salary-by-employer.html

-##step1:Update the pom.xml to include a Google Cloud Platform plugin that simplifies the deployment process.
-You can use vim,nano,or emacs to edit the file.
-add this to pom.xml
+Step1 :Update the pom.xml to include a Google Cloud Platform plugin that simplifies the deployment process.
+You can use vim,nano,or emacs to edit the file. add this to pom.xml

 <?xml version="1.0" encoding="UTF-8"?>